Why Day Care Business?

 The problem especially comes in when it comes to discipline.
 Disciplinary techniques will always vary and while some parents are more lenient, others are a bit tougher.
 Most often, the more lenient parents will be the ones complaining about how their children are being treated.

-Other issues that parents usually have problems with is poor feeding, not changing babies when they are wet, bullying and mistreatment, loss of children’s items, hygiene, etc.
+Other issues that parents usually have problems with are poor feeding, not changing babies when they are wet, bullying and mistreatment, loss of children’s items, hygiene, etc.

 Once the word is out about issues like this in a daycare, it can lead to the death of the daycare.